chrplr/PCBS/docs/building_abstractions_with_functions.rst

 ..
 A solution: TBD

-**Exercise 3.** Write a recursive function that, given an integer, returns its binary representation as a string
+**Exercise 3.** Write a recursive function that, given an integer, returns its binary representation as a string.

 A solution: :ref:`link to code <codebinaryrepresentation>`

 **Exercise 4.** Write a script that displays the Koch snowflake (`see on wikipedia <https://en.wikipedia.org/wiki/Koch_snowflake>`_) using a recursive function.
-You can use the ``turtle`` graphics module to draw on screen (as shown in `section 16.5 of thinkcspy <https://runestone.academy/runestone/books/published/thinkcspy/IntroRecursion/intro-VisualizingRecursion.html>`_)
+You can use the ``turtle`` graphics module to draw on screen (as shown in `section 16.5 of thinkcspy <https://runestone.academy/runestone/books/published/thinkcspy/IntroRecursion/intro-VisualizingRecursion.html>`_).

 A solution: `link to code <https://github.com/chrplr/PCBS/blob/9a9ebc54b5a03c4e58311cb0d0bd20ea12d0ec02/games/koch.py>`_.